LouieOHagan/Covid-Companion-Website/README.md

         "pop"/stick out and make them more visually powerful.
         - Originally I planned to go with black (#000) and a very bright yellow that is usually seen on Covid-19 warning signs such as [here](https://www.rehab.ie/images_upload/news-and-stories/blogs/COVID.jpg) however after considering the thoughts the user could generate after seeing such bright colours I reconsidered the colour scheme as the website is meant to be warm and welcoming.
-Many people would consider bright yellow as a colour of warning and can is usually used to grab the attention of a person, as a result I changed the colour scheme to a mustard yellow / bright orange
+Many people would consider bright yellow as a colour of warning and is usually used to grab the attention of a person, as a result I changed the colour scheme to a mustard yellow / bright orange
-        (#feb62e) and also changed the black to a dark grey (#3c3c3c) to ensure the website felt warm and welcoming to the user so they are instantly attracted to the site and there mind is relaxed and feels secure to ensure the best user experience.
+        (#feb62e) and also changed the black to a dark grey (#3c3c3c) to ensure the website felt warm and welcoming to the user so they are instantly attracted to the site and their mind is relaxed and feels secure to ensure the best user experience.
 The Psychological effects that colours can have was a big part of deciding what colours to go with.
             - [#3c3c3c](https://www.color-hex.com/color/3c3c3c) (Dark gray): "Black communicates absolute clarity, with no fine nuances.
 It communicates sophistication and uncompromising excellence and it works particularly well with white.
 Black creates a perception of weight and seriousness."
             - [#feb62e](https://www.color-hex.com/color/feb62e) (Mustard Yellow/Light Orange): "Since it is a combination of red and yellow, orange is stimulating and the reaction to